 Hadrian’s Wall from Steel Rigg

 This walk covers a section of Hadrian’s Wall.
 Starting from Steel Rigg, pass Sycamore Gap, the tree made famous by Kevin Costner in Robin Hood, Prince of Thieves.
 This route includes a visit to Housesteads Roman Fort and the dramatic scenery of Hotbank Crags and Crag Lough.

 Craster to Low Newton Coastal Walk

-A wonderful walk all year around, this walk sets off from the fishing village of Craster.
+A wonderful walk all year round, this walk sets off from the fishing village of Craster.
 Don’t forget to call in and buy some of the famous Craster Kippers.
 You’ll pass the ruins of Dunstanburgh Castle, and the long sweep of Embleton Sands before reaching Low Newton by the Sea.

 If you complete one of these walks, share your snaps with us on one of our social media channels: